Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Experiments

 \subsection{Experiment 2: Analysis of the Multilevel Manipulation Detection Challenge}

-This set of experiments aims to delve into the unique challenges of multilevel manipulation detection.
-We begin by highlighting its complexity through a comparison with single-level anomalies, and then explore the value and challenges of using multilevel LOB snapshots to address this problem.
+This set of experiments investigates the challenges of multilevel manipulation detection.
+We first compare it with single-level manipulation to highlight its complexity, and then examine the value and challenges of using multilevel LOB data.